 The Best Place to Dine out and Have Fun

 Some of the best restaurants in Seattle are located here, so if you want to skip cooking at home after work, put on some comfy clothes and go out.
 Are you wondering how to make friends in a new state?
 Start by inviting coworkers to grab a bite after work.
-You can enjoy fresh seafood, biscuits, coffee or classy cocktails.
+You can enjoy fresh seafood, biscuits, coffee, or classy cocktails.
+Also, if you are moving in together with your partner, there are plenty of options to plan an unforgettable date night.
 Whatever you desire, there is a venue for it.

 South Lake Union Is a Life Science Hub